thesrikarpaida/thesrikarpaida.github.io/_posts/2020-10-23-solving-a-rubik's-cube.md

 You can access the file online from [this link](https://github.com/thesrikarpaida/thesrikarpaida.github.io/blob/master/assets/BeginnerCubing.pdf) or you can just download it from [here](https://github.com/thesrikarpaida/thesrikarpaida.github.io/raw/master/assets/BeginnerCubing.pdf).

 _Thanks for reading.
-Have a good day._
+Have a wonderful day._